 When packing, ensure you have a pet kit ready to go and that it is with you and your pet during the move.

 Whether you are driving across the country or your new Florida home is just a short drive away, here are tips for traveling with pets in the car.

 Moving by Plane

-If you’re flying to Florida from a different country or state, start by making sure that your airline caters to your pet.
+If you’re relocating to Florida by plane, start by making sure that your airline caters to your pet.
 You’ll have to make sure you have all of the appropriate documentation and supplies required by the U.S. Department of Transportation.

-The biggest advice pet professionals give to movers is to have a comfortable space setup for your pets in your new home, and to get them back on their normal routine as soon as possible.
+The biggest advice pet professionals give to movers is to have a comfortable space set up for your pets in your new home, and to get them back on their normal routine as soon as possible.
 Before you let your pet free to explore your home, follow these precautions:

 It may take some time for your furry friends to acclimate to their new home, and every pet will handle a move differently.
 Ultimately, you know your pet best, and continuing to shower them with plenty of love, affection, and reassurance throughout the move will help keep you both happy and stress at a minimum!

 Looking for a Florida new home with extra pet-friendly amenities?
 For more information on our new homes in Florida, call or email our New Home Specialists today.

 Location, home designs, features and prices are subject to change without notice.
 We are pledged to the letter and spirit of the U.S. policy for the achievment of equal housing opportunity throughout the Nation.
 We encourage and support an affirmative marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status or national origin.TP